 - a.
 Communication The Support Professional builds trust and productive relationships with people he/she supports, co-workers and others through respectful and clear verbal and written communication. - b.
 Person-Centered Practices-The Support Professional uses person-centered practices, assisting individuals to make choices and plan goals, and provides services to help individuals achieve their goals. - c.
 Evaluation and Observation-The Support Professional closely monitors an individual's physical and emotional health, gathers information about the individual, and communicates observations to guide services. - d.
-Crisis Prevention and Intervention-The Support Professional identifies risk and behaviors that can lead to a crisis, and uses effective strategies to prevent or intervene in the crisis in collaboration with others. - e.
+Crisis Prevention and Intervention-The Support Professional identifies risk and behaviors that can lead to a crisis and uses effective strategies to prevent or intervene in the crisis in collaboration with others. - e.
 Professionalism and Ethics-The Support Professional works in a professional and ethical manner, maintaining confidentiality and respecting individual and family rights. - f.
-Health and Wellness-The Support Professional plays a vital role in helping individuals' to achieve and maintain good physical and emotional health essential to their well-being. - g.
-Community Inclusion and Networking-The Support Professional helps individuals to be a part of the community through valued roles and relationships, and assists individuals with major transitions that occur in community life. - h.
-Cultural Competency-The Support Professional respects cultural differences, and provides services and supports that fit with an individual's preferences. - i.
+Health and Wellness-The Support Professional plays a vital role in helping individuals to achieve and maintain good physical and emotional health essential to their well-being. - g.
+Community Inclusion and Networking-The Support Professional helps individuals to be a part of the community through valued roles and relationships and assists individuals with major transitions that occur in community life. - h.
+Cultural Humility -The Support Professional respects cultural differences and provides services and supports that fit with an individual's preferences. - i.
 Education, Training and Self-Development-The Support Professional obtains and maintains necessary certifications and seeks opportunities to improve their skills and work practices through further education and training.

-Upon enrollment with the PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies.

-The organization must be established as a legally constituted entity capable of meeting all of the requirements of PIHP.
+Upon enrollment with the PIHP, the organization shall have achieved national accreditation with at least one of the designated accrediting agencies.
+The organization shall be established as a legally constituted entity capable of meeting all of the requirements of PIHP.

-Before and After School Day Care Programs Operated by NC Public School System Approved as a provider in the PIHP provider network
+Before and After School Day Care Programs Operated by NC Public School System or Operated by the Cherokee Indian School System approved as a provider in the PIHP provider network.

 - a.
 Are at least 18 years old - b.
 If providing transportation, have a valid North Carolina driver's license or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance - c.
-Criminal background check present no health and safety risk to beneficiary - d.
+Criminal background check presents no health and safety risk to beneficiary - d.
 Not listed in the North Carolina Health Care Abuse Registry - e.
 Qualified in CPR and First Aid - f.
-Qualified in the customized needs of the beneficiary as described in the ISP. - g.
+Qualified in alternatives to restrictive interventions - g.
+Qualified in the customized needs of the beneficiary as described in the ISP. - h.
 High school diploma or high school equivalency (GED)